Chapter 8 Making maps with R

 YlOrBr is gradient from light yellow to brown via orange, for example), as demonstrated in the code chunk below — output not shown, run the code yourself to see the results!

-There are two important principles for consideration when working with colors - perceptibility and accessibility.
+There are two important principles for consideration when working with colors: perceptibility and accessibility.
 Firstly, colors on maps should match our perception.
 This means that certain colors are viewed through our experience and also cultural lenses.
 For example, green colors usually represent vegetation or lowlands and blue is connected with water or cool.
 Color palettes should also be easy to understand to effectively convey information.
 It should be clear which values are lower and which are higher, and colors should change gradually.
-This property is not preserved in the rainbow color palette, therefore we suggest avoiding it in spatial data visualization (Borland and Taylor II 2007).
-Instead the viridis color palettes can be used.
+This property is not preserved in the rainbow color palette; therefore, we suggest avoiding it in geographic data visualization (Borland and Taylor II 2007).
+Instead, the viridis color palettes, also available in tmap, can be used.
 Secondly, changes in colors should be accessible to the largest number of people.
-Therefore, it is important to use colorblind friendly palettes as often as possible.58
+Therefore, it is important to use colorblind friendly palettes as often as possible.38

 The map layout refers to the combination of all map elements into a cohesive map.
 Map elements include among others the objects to be mapped, the title, the scale bar, margins and aspect ratios, while the color settings covered in the previous section relate to the palette and break-points used to affect how the map looks.
 Both may result in subtle changes that can have an equally large impact on the impression left by your maps.

-tmap also allows a wide variety of layout settings to be changed, some of which are illustrated in Figure 9.9, produced using the following code (see
+tmap also allows a wide variety of layout settings to be changed, some of which, produced using the following code (see

 The other arguments in